ReadAlongs/SoundSwallower/README.md

 recognition, but rather to provide a *small* implementation of simple, useful speech technologies.

-With that in mind the current version is limited to keyword spotting, finite-state grammar recognition and force alignment.
+With that in mind the current version is limited to finite-state grammar recognition.
 In addition, the eternally problematic and badly-designed audio library as well as all other external dependencies have been removed.

 Currently SoundSwallower can be built in several different ways.
 To build the C shared library and binaries, run CMake in the standard way: